ddh0/easy-llama/DOCS.md

 The following parameters are optional.
 If not specified, values will default to the current `llama.cpp` defaults.
 - `max_len_tokens: int` - The maximum length of generations, in tokens.
 Set to less than 1 for unlimited.
 - `temp: float` - The temperature value to use, which control randomness
-- `top_p` - Nucleus sampling
+- `top_p: float` - Nucleus sampling
-- `min_p` - Min-P sampling
+- `min_p: float` - Min-P sampling
-- `frequency_penalty` - Penalty applied to tokens based on the frequency with which they appear in the input
+- `frequency_penalty: float` - Penalty applied to tokens based on the frequency with which they appear in the input
-- `presence_penalty` - Penalty applied to tokens if they appear in the input
+- `presence_penalty: float` - Flat penalty applied to tokens if they appear in the input
-- `repeat_penalty` - Penalty applied to repetitive tokens
+- `repeat_penalty: float` - Penalty applied to repetitive tokens
-- `top_k` - The number of most likely tokens to consider when sampling
+- `top_k: int` - The number of most likely tokens to consider when sampling

 ## Preset samplers: